andrewharmellaw/andrewharmellaw.github.com/_posts/2017-02-02-gelfands-algebra-chunk-12-the-hard-ones.md

 * use the solution to Problem 114 to start you off.

 ## Meta-Trick: There isn't Always a Single, Simple Trick
 We've seen it a little before, but with this Chunk, we're now beginning to confront head on that the fact that the subtleties of numbers and things you can  (and can't do to them) most usually have a set of tricks applied to their solving rather than just one.
-WHat is more, the applicability of those tricks depends upon things like whteher a given key number is odd or even, and / or there is positive / addition vs negative / subtraction.
+What is more, the applicability of those tricks depends upon things like whteher a given key number is odd or even, and / or there is positive / addition vs negative / subtraction.
 And don't forget zero - the o-so-special case.

 This all means you frequently need to have a second level of awareness in your pattern-spotter and trick-matcher which allows you take this into account.